OpenSourceEconomics/respy/docs/tutorials/index.rst

                         <div class="card-header">Exogenous Processes</div>
                         <div class="card-body flex-fill">
                             <p class="card-text">
-                                We introduce exogenous processes such as childrearing or health conditions to our model.
+                                We introduce exogenous processes such as child rearing or health conditions to our model.
                             </p>
                         </div>